 Another limitation with CloudWatch Logs Insights is that it only operates against logs recorded in the current account.
 Many organizations operate with multiple AWS accounts, perhaps one account per team per environment.
 Where each team has autonomy over the services running in its account(s), these services often depend on one another and exchanges messages.
 There is currently no way to query all the logs across account boundary without implementing some mechanism to aggregates logs from all these accounts.

-In this post, we took a deep dive into CloudWatch Logs and explored its many features:
+In this post, we took a deep dive into AWS CloudWatch Logs and explored its many features:

 We also discussed the limitations with these features and CloudWatch Logs in general.